bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:44 PM CT, March 22</p>
+<p class="updated_time"> Latest data: 09:43 PM CT, March 22</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 80°, which is 2° *colder* than yesterday.
-Tomorrow is expected to be 32° *colder* than today.
+Tomorrow is expected to be 31° *colder* than today.

 Currently:

-- 39°
+- 38°
-- Partly Cloudy
+- Windy and Mostly Clear
-- 80% humidity
+- 82% humidity
-- 17 mph wind
+- 20 mph wind
-- 47% cloud cover
+- 27% cloud cover
-- 43 AQI 🟩
+- 42 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>